Project

-The Christchurch Men's Prison (CMP) Redevelopment will provide a new prison, which is expected to provide 1,020 new prison beds.
+The Christchurch Men's Prison (CMP) Redevelopment is expected to provide 1,020 new prison beds.

 The CMP Redevelopment is being delivered over four phases:

-- Phase One: Will include the delivery of 240 prison beds and has an indicative capital cost of between $700 million to $800 million.
+• Phase One: Will include the delivery of 240 prison beds and has an indicative capital cost of between $700 million and $800 million.

-- Phase Two: Will include the delivery of 240 prison beds and has an indicative capital cost of between $700 million to $800 million.
+• Phase Two: Will include the delivery of 240 prison beds and has an indicative capital cost of between $700 million and $800 million.

 Key Dates